Christian-Palmroos/PyOnset/README.rst

     Finds the onset time of an event for the given timeframe and background using the Poisson-CUSUM method.
 Creates a figure of       the time-series, showing the chosen background, background parameters ($\mu$ and $\mu_{d}$) and the onset time.

 *  ``onset_statistics_per_channel()``
     Automatically finds the onset time with the respective uncertainty for all of the chosen energy channels.
-The onset times and       uncertainties therein will be saved to the class attribute ´onset_statistics´, and used by the ´VDA()´-method.
+The onset times and     uncertainties therein will be saved to the class attribute ``onset_statistics``, and used by the ``VDA()``-method.

 *  ``set_custom_channel_energies()``
     In case of custom input data, the low and high boundaries of the energy channels must be manually given to the class.
 Otherwise e.g., ´VDA()´ method can not run.